background 0background 1background 2background 3

 The US landfills around 20 billion paper cups per year!
 Be part of the solution to this waste - Bring a mug with you wherever you go for take out beverages.
 You will get a discount for using your own cup while doing your part to reduce the waste caused by single use coffee cups.

-Electronics, batteries, CFL’s, Disks and Ink Cartridge Recycling
+Electronics, Batteries, Light Bulbs, Disks and Ink Cartridge Recycling

 Did you know it is against State law to put batteries or used electronics in the trash?

-Drop off electronic waste (e-waste), used batteries, used ink cartridges, disks and spent CFL’s (compact fluorescent light bulbs) to the special recycling bins located at the College Creek Mail Room, the hallway on the second floor of the JGC, or inside the main exit of the library.
+Drop off electronic waste (e-waste), used batteries, used ink cartridges, disks and spent light bulbs to the special recycling bins located at the College Creek Mail Room, the hallway on the second floor of the JGC, or inside the main entrance of the library.

 Recycling